 A Regenerative Path to Creativity and Business: How to Cultivate Your Own Creative Ecosystem

-Because ecosystems don’t come in one-size-fits-all.
-They’re built in relationship with the environment around them—and the same goes for your work.
+Because ecosystems aren’t one-size-fits-all.
+They’re built in relationship with the environments they exist within, and the same is true of your work.

 So, What Is a Creative Ecosystem, Again?